 To Become a Health Coach:

 If you are interested in enrolling in KIN 494AB to become a Health Coach, the next session will be offered in the Spring of 2019 on Tuesdays from 2:10-3:00 PM.
-If you are interested in enrolling in the course, or want more information please contact Katy DeShaw at firstname.lastname@example.org or apply below by clicking the green "Apply to become a Cyde Kick here" button.
-All students interested will go through a screening process, and be let into the practicum course by professor permission only from either Dr. Greg Welk or Dr. Laura Ellingson.
-You may also contact the professors at email@example.com or firstname.lastname@example.org with questions regarding enrollment in the course.
+If you are interested in enrolling in the course, or want more information please contact Justin Lusk at firstname.lastname@example.org or apply below by clicking the green "Apply to become a Cyde Kick here" button.
+All students interested will go through a screening process, and be let into the practicum course by professor permission only from Dr. Greg Welk.
+You may contact Dr. Welk at email@example.com with questions regarding enrollment in the course.